rubysec/ruby-advisory-db/README.md

 this repo has all the data that is present in the GitHub Advisory data.

 The GitHub Advisory API requires a token to access it.
-- It can be a completely scopeless token (recommended), it does not require any permissions at all.
+- It can be a completely scopeless token (recommended); it does not require any permissions at all.
 - Get yours at https://github.com/settings/tokens

 To run the GitHub Advisory sync, start by executing the rake task: